ntomsic/algorithms/report.md

 ## Requirements for the new feature or requirements affected by functionality being refactored

 #### Title: Low Pylint score
+**Requirement 1:** Improve Pylint score from original score by at least 1.0.
+   * After running Pylint on the Algorithms directory, the code in whatever way should be improved by atleast 1.0 points to be considered improved substantially for the issue to be determined fixed.

+**Requirement 2:** Pass all test (Or at least have tests results be consistent with the Master Branch) after Linting.
+   * All the tests in the "tests" directory should be tested regularly with the linting and improvement process to ensure that the codes are not affected in such a way that it affects the test results.
+Basically the code should overall be improved without affecting the test results.

 #### Title: Tree planting algorithm